ahmed-ibrahim-salim/WeatherDemoApp/README.md

     ```

 ## Linting
-used SwiftLint to enforce code style with warnings & errors
+used SwiftLint to enforce code style with warnings & errors.

 ## Used
 MVVM, Combine, Realm DB & UI programmatically.

+## Dark Theme
+change os theme from settings to try dark and light theme.

 ## Unit-Testing
-because my schedule was tight, I had no time to add unit tests, but I improved the code to be testable as much as possible by using dependency injection (initialiser & method), so we can use test doubles
+because my schedule was tight, I had no time to add unit tests, but I improved the code to be testable as much as possible by using dependency injection (initialiser & method), so we can use test doubles:
-which means we can inject:
-- other DB (CoreData) to LocalStorageManager.
+- we can inject other DB (CoreData) to LocalStorageManager.
-- other Database Manager to viewModels.
+- we can inject other Database Manager to viewModels.